Berrima Internment Camp Huts Area: Heritage listing

 A significant part of this story is demonstrated by the way in which relations between the Internees and villagers changed during the course of the war.
-It appears that the internees initially at least seemed to be relatively integrated into the community as they were free to wander in a 2-mile radius of the gaol and purchased goods from local shops and often lent assistance to locals.
+It appears that the internees initially at least seemed to be relatively integrated into the community as they were free to wander in a 2-mile radius of the jail and purchased goods from local shops and often lent assistance to locals.
 This seemed to change as the numbers of internees grew and the conflict in Europe was prolonged.

 Being the site of internment for predominantly sailors and Naval personnel it demonstrates the way in which classes of "enemy alien" were segregated as a matter of government policy.
 The largest of the camps, Holsworthy Internment Camp was a centralised camp where Germans from all over Australia were interned.
 From there those Germans of the business and professional class and those from other British Territories were sent to Trial Bay Gaol, German Mariners were sent to Berrima Internment Camp, families were sent to Bourke, and others were sent to Molongolo.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 The significance of the Huts Precinct of the Berrima Internment Camp is enhanced through its association with a number of the crew of the notorious German Merchant Navy ship, the SMS Emden.
 Under the command of the ingenious and daring Captain von Muller, the SMS Emden inflicted a great deal of damage to allied merchant shipping during the early months of the war.
 Its activities were finally curtailed by the Australian naval vessel, HMAS Sydney on 9 November 1912.
 Seven of the Emden crew who were injured during capture were interned at Berrima Internment Camp for the duration of the war.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The Huts Area at the Berrima Internment Camp is of aesthetic significance at a State level as it shows evidence of a unique cultural precinct with a notably European layout and design, similar to the summer houses of continental Europe, set in the Australian bush at Berrima.

 In Europe at that time it was a common practice to establish "summer houses" complete with plot of land for growing vegetables and flowers.

 While the huts no longer remain, the ruins, foundations, platforms, cellar and other remains contribute to a visually distinctive natural and cultural landscape on the banks of the Wingecarribee River.